jexxa-projects/JexxaTutorials/BookStore/README-PatternLanguage.md

 ### `DomainEventSender`: Considerations on interface definition

-In large applications it is quite common that you have multiple domain events that have to published to other applications as so-called integration events.
+In large applications it is quite common that you have multiple domain events that have to be published to other applications as so-called integration events.
 To solve this issue at least following solutions exist:

 *   Method overloading: Provide a specific method for each type of DomainEvent in `DomainEventSender`.
 On the one side,